Tampa Bay Lightning: On-ice and off-ice struggles

-In their fourth season, 1995–96, backed by Bradley's team-leading 79 points, second-year forward Alexander Selivanov's 31 goals, and Roman Hamrlik's All-Star year on defense, the Lightning finally qualified for the playoffs, posting a 38–32–12 record for 88 points, ahead of the defending Stanley Cup champion New Jersey Devils for the eighth spot in the Eastern Conference by a single win.
-Due to his stellar play in net, Puppa was named a finalist for the Vezina Trophy (losing out to Jim Carey of the Washington Capitals).
-Playing the Philadelphia Flyers, a team seen as a Stanley Cup contender, in the first round, the Lightning split the opening two games in Philadelphia before taking game 3 in overtime before a ThunderDome crowd of 28,183.
-This was the largest crowd for an NHL game, a record that stood until the 2003 Heritage Classic in Edmonton; and it still stands today as the largest crowd at a Stanley Cup playoffs game.
-An injury to Puppa in that game, however, would see the Lightning lose the next three games and the series.
+In the 1995–96 season, backed by Bradley's team-leading 79 points, the Lightning qualified for the playoffs.
+Playing the Philadelphia Flyers in the first round, the Lightning split the opening two games in Philadelphia before taking game three in overtime before a ThunderDome crowd of 28,183.
+This was the largest crowd for an NHL game, a record that stood until the 2003 Heritage Classic in Edmonton; and it still stands as the largest crowd at a Stanley Cup playoffs game.
+The Lightning lost the series in six games.

 The Lightning moved to their present home, the Ice Palace (now Benchmark International Arena), during the 1996 off-season.

-The Lightning moved into a new arena in downtown Tampa, the Ice Palace (later the St. Pete Times Forum, Tampa Bay Times Forum, Amalie Arena, and now Benchmark International Arena) for the 1996–97 season.
-They had acquired goal-scorer Dino Ciccarelli from the Detroit Red Wings during the 1996 off-season, and he did not disappoint, scoring 35 goals while Chris Gratton notched another 30 goals.
-The team appeared destined for another playoff appearance, but suffered a devastating rash of injuries.
-Puppa developed back trouble that kept him out of all but six games during the season; he would only play a total of 50 games from 1996 until his retirement in 2000.
+The Lightning moved into the current arena in downtown Tampa, the Ice Palace (now Benchmark International Arena) for the 1996–97 season.
+They acquired Dino Ciccarelli from the Detroit Red Wings during the 1996 offseason.
+Puppa developed a back injury that kept him out of all but six games during the season.
 Bradley also lost time to a series of concussions that would limit him to a total of 49 games from 1996 until his retirement in December 1999.
-Center John Cullen developed non-Hodgkin lymphoma, and missed the last 12 games of the 1996–97 season; he would eventually be forced to retire in 1999.
-Decimated by these ailments, the Lightning narrowly missed the playoffs.
-They would not tally as much as 60 points again for five years.